 New Zealand is at the forefront of the international free trade movement, and we have preferential access to many large overseas markets as a result of the many free trade and economic co-operation agreements we have negotiated.
-New Zealand is also a committed and active participant in the World Trade Organisation (WTO).
-We’re also the first developed country to have successfully negotiated a free trade deal with China, and in 2010 we became the first country to start negotiating a free trade agreement with Russia.
+New Zealand is a committed and active participant in the World Trade Organisation (WTO).
+We’re also the first developed country to have successfully negotiated a free trade deal with China and Hong Kong.

 New Zealand’s free trade and economic co-operation agreements include:

 New Zealand-China Free Trade Agreement (NZ-China FTA) – 2008